DU Validation Service Verification Report Vendors & Approved Vendor Tools

 Authorized verification report distributors

-These companies have not entered into an agreement with Fannie Mae but have an agreement with one or more of the eligible report providers listed above.
+These companies have not entered into an agreement with Fannie Mae but have an agreement with one or more of the eligible report suppliers listed above.
 The report provider (not the distributor) sends the report data electronically to the DU validation service.

 Authorized Report Providers work with various integration technology providers to support the automated ordering and delivery of the verification reports.
 Avantus, CoreLogic, Equifax, First American Mortgage Solutions, FormFree, NCS (National Credit-reporting System, Inc.), SharperLending, and Veri-Tax post lists of integration technology providers with which they have relationships.
 Please contact the technology provider directly for more information on the specific integrations and services they provide.